chingdrop/medicare_rebuild/README.md

 - Enforce database value constraints.
 - Assign identity values to specific fields in the new database schema.
 ### Load
 Once transformed, the data is loaded into a new Microsoft SQL Server database.
 The new schema and entity relationships allow for the accurate recording of service dates for billable Medicare services.
-Path - `/docs/erd/*_erd.png`
-The following entities are defined in the database:
+The following entities are defined in the database - `/docs/erd/*_erd.png`
 - **Patient Information** - [[1_patient_erd.png]]
 - **Patient Health** - [[2_patient_health_erd.png]]
 - **Patient Time** - [[3_patient_time_erd.png]]